lingyingy9447/about-me/README.md

 - - -

-**Hi!** You have reach the end of this repo
+**Hi!** You have reach the end of this repo.
-Hope you enjoyed and have a nice day
+Hope you enjoyed and have a nice day!